nguyenanh-vu/analyse/README.md

 <br/>
 Possibility to create scripts, with same commands as in command line. <br/>
 Use "//" at the beginning to comment line.<br/>

-## future features

-Currently only data preparation features.
-Search and statistical analysis features to do.